hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 - The actor is washing their hands in the sink
 - The goal is to wash hands for longer than 30 seconds! (alternatively this could be done with brushing teeth for over 3 minutes)

-Sketch a storyboard of the interactions you are planning.
-It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**

 ![Storyboard](https://github.com/hgimonet/Interactive-Lab-Hub/blob/Spring2021/Lab%201/storyboard.jpeg?raw=true)

-Present your idea to the other people in your breakout room.
-You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**

 Using color as a timer is a simplifcation, people will not be able to see their progress which could be frustrating.

 ## Part B. Act out the Interaction

-Try physically acting out the interaction you planned.
-For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**